victorfrancax1/vfranc-site/content/about.md

 draft: false
 ---

-Victor Fran√ßa is a SRE @ [QuintoAndar](https://quintoandar.com.br), a brazilian unicorn startup focused on real estate.
-For about 3 years, he's been specializing in cloud architecture, DevOps, infrastructure automation and backend development.
+Victor Fran√a is a DevOps Engineer @ [Figment](https://figment.io) , Canada's largest blockchain infrastructure, and is currently helping them build a more decentralized web.
+For about 4 years, he's been specializing in cloud architecture, DevOps, infrastructure automation and backend development.
 He enjoys learning about new stuff, and automating every possible tasks.
-His main interests nowadays are Kubernetes, Kafka, Go, and contributing to open-source.
+His main interests nowadays are Kubernetes, Blockchain , Go, and contributing to open-source.

 When he's not coding, he likes gaming, looking for cheap computer parts and watching Santos FC's soccer matches.